 Two of the three systems were subsequently disposed of to the HALO Trust, a charity that specialises in the removal of the debris of conflict, I am not sure what happened to the third.

-The flail enjoyed resurgence in the 90’s as the need for humanitarian demining of post conflict areas such as Angola and Afghanistan became obvious.
-Although the military still have flails in their kit bags, Singapore have recently developed the Bionix Trailblazer for example, the majority of users are now civilian demining organisations.
+The flail enjoyed a resurgence in the ’90s as the need for humanitarian demining of post-conflict areas such as Angola and Afghanistan became obvious.
+Although the military still has flails in their kit bags, Singapore has recently developed the Bionix Trailblazer, for example, the majority of users are now civilian demining organisations.
 The Geneva International Centre for Humanitarian Demining has some excellent publications on the subject.

 Why not in British service in Afghanistan one might ask.